Bisphenol A (BPA) Regulations in the United States: An Overview

 Compliance Risks

-We recommend that you take the following steps when sourcing suppliers in China, Vietnam, and other countries in Asia:
+We recommend that you take the following steps when sourcing suppliers in Asia and other locations outside the United States:

-1. Contact suppliers that claim to have experience manufacturing products in compliance with US and EU Bisphenol A regulations
+1. Contact suppliers that claim to have experience manufacturing products in compliance with US and EU BPA regulations.

-2. Request lab test reports for the sake of verifying that the supplier does have experience manufacturing BPA-free products
+2. Request existing lab test reports for the sake of verifying that the supplier does have experience manufacturing BPA-free products.

 • (USA & EU)